haxxorsid/9TAG/README.md

 -------

 1. Download [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) in chrome.
 2. Click on Tampermonkey icon.
-Enable it(if it is disabled) in chrome.
+Enable it(if it is disabled) in Chrome.
 3. Add a new script.
 4. Copy paste the script from script.js in this repo.
 5. Add the tags of the users of your choice in array(s) (Note: 3 tags per 1 element in array).